HALLMARKS OF ENGLISH SILVER MAKER'S MARK IDENTIFICATION

 |

-A.L.D A L Dennison: Aaron Lufkin Dennison,
+A.L.D into a chamfered rectangle A L Dennison: Aaron Lufkin Dennison,

 subsequently Dennison, Wigley & Co until 1904 and than The Dennison Watch Case Co.